 Greg Davenport has been active in disaster preparedness, wilderness medicine, and survival education since 1983.

-Greg has been teaching wilderness medicine and survival techniques since 1983.
+Greg has been teaching disaster medicine, wilderness medicine, and survival techniques since 1983.
 As a former USAF SERE specialist (Survival, Evasion, Resistance, and Escape), he taught aircrew members how to survive in all seasonal and climatic conditions, during combat and non-combat scenarios, in extreme conditions, and with limited gear.
 In addition to SERE, Greg spent several years teaching at the Combat Casualty Care Course (C4) for the Department of Defense.
-This program taught military physicians and physician assistants how to establish forward medical centers and treat casualties.
+This program taught military physicians and physician assistants how to establish forward medical centers and treat casualties of disaster and war.
 Greg left the military in 1991 and went on to attend the University of Washington PA Medicine program and create Greg Davenport, LLC, a hands on wilderness education program.

 Greg has authored six books related to outdoor survival, wilderness medicine, navigation, and primitive skills (Stackpole Books; Globe Pequot Books).
 Gregory Davenport’s books are fascinating and informative guides that look beyond merely surviving in the wilderness.
 They are indispensable prefatory reading for any nature enthusiast.
 Anyone who has hiked the wrong path into the wilderness can appreciate the importance of making the best of a bad situation.
 In his easy-to-use guides, Greg Davenport explains the most efficient ways to ensure personal safety in the wild.
 Creating shelter and heat, procuring food and water, and navigating unfamiliar territory are just a few of the survival basics Davenport covers in each text.
 Amazon and Barnes and Noble Links.